 As explained earlier, Growth Hacking enables businesses to achieve exponential growth through the constant testing of hypotheses.
 “Exponential growth” refers to a kind of growth that is two, three, five, ten times what a business would normally expect to see.

-So, a hypothesis is an assumption that requires proof.
+So, a growth hacking hypothesis is an assumption that requires proof.

-Next, we conduct the experiment by actually installing online chat and monitoring calls and sales.
-We notice that after we installed chat, our sales actually increased, so our hypothesis is confirmed.
+Next, we conduct the growth hacking tests by actually installing online chat and monitoring calls and sales.
+We notice that after we installed a chat, our sales actually increased, so our hypothesis is confirmed.

-The whole point of the growth hacking process, is to come up with a lot of hypotheses, and use experiments to test them rapidly.
+The whole point of the growth hacking process is to come up with a lot of hypotheses, and test them rapidly.

 Here’s a scenario for you to consider.

 You want to grow business fast, so you start testing hypotheses.
 You can probably test one hypothesis per week.
 There are 52 weeks in a year.
 If you take away holidays, and maybe a couple of weeks for sick leave, meetings, conferences, and so on, you’re left with around 42 working weeks a year.
 So that’s 42 hypotheses tested in one year, assuming we stick to the schedule of testing one per week.

 That doesn’t sound too bad.
 But if you actually look at the numbers, you’ll find that only about one in ten hypotheses turn out to be true.
 So out of your 42 hypotheses in a year, you’re left with only 4 that you can work with.

 Additionally, imagine that each of these hypotheses brings you a 3% growth.
 That’s works out to roughly 12% per year.